Books

 Review: Key Concepts in Post-Colonial Studies

-Bill Ashcroft, Gareth Griffiths, and Helen Tiffin (Routledge, 1998) · Interventions: International Journal of Postcolonial Studies · 2.1 · 2000
+Bill Ashcroft, Gareth Griffiths, and Helen Tiffin (Routledge, 1998) · Interventions: International Journal of Postcolonial Studies · 2.1 · 2000.
+A review of a major reference work in postcolonial studies, focused on the vocabulary, assumptions, and critical tools that shaped the field at the turn of the century.

 View Journal →